Chisago County, Minnesota: Climate and weather

 Chisago County has a humid continental climate (Köppen climate classification Dfb) with long, cold winters and warm summers.
 The average high temperature in the summer is around 80 °F, while the average low temperature in the winter is around 5 °F.

 A record low of -38 °F was recorded in January 1977 and a record high of 104 °F was recorded in July 1988.

 The county's location in the Upper Midwest region of the United States exposes it to a wide range of weather patterns, including severe thunderstorms, tornadoes, and blizzards.
 The county experiences moderate precipitation throughout the year, with an average annual rainfall of 30 in and an average annual snowfall of 47 in.
 Spring is the most active season for severe weather, with thunderstorms and tornadoes common.
 Winter storms are common during the winter, with heavy snowfall and blizzards.

-Chisago County has many lakes and wetlands, which significantly affect its weather and climate.
-It has over 100 lakes, the largest being North and South Center Lakes, Green Lake, and Chisago Lake.
-The lakes and wetlands moderate temperatures by absorbing heat during the summer and releasing it during the winter.

 Demographics

-According to the most recent census data, Chisago County's population is 56,621, making it Minnesota's 18th-most populous county.
-52.1% of residents are male and 47.9% are female.
-The average family size in Chisago County was 3.05 persons, and 62.2% of households were married-couple families.

 From 1960 to 2010, Chisago County has been one of the state's fastest growing counties.
 From 2000 to 2014, Chisago County was the fifth-fastest growing county in the state, experiencing a population increase of 12,924 (growth rate of 31.4 percent).

 95.4% of residents have at least a high school education, and 22.2% have attained a bachelor's degree or higher.
 4.9% are veterans.